Early Beginnings

 The 'Motette' with Harry Stevens as passenger is pictured below.
 Photo courtesy of the late Geoff Stevens.

 Stevens' engines continued to sell extremely well and a wide range of new models soon became available.
-The company outgrew the Tempest Street premises and in February 1904, both of the Stevens' companies, J. Stevens and Company, and the Stevens Motor Manufacturing Company moved to Fort Works, at the end of Pelham Street.
-The companies then joined together to form the Stevens Motor Manufacturing Company Ltd, registered on 10 December, 1904 with Joseph Stevens senior, George Stevens, Harry Stevens, three of the six shareholders.
+In February 1904, both of the Stevens' companies, J. Stevens and Company, and the Stevens Motor Manufacturing Company moved to Fort Works, at the end of Pelham Street.
+The companies then joined together to form the Stevens Motor Manufacturing Company Ltd, registered on 10 December, 1904 with Joseph Stevens senior, George Stevens, Harry Stevens, as three of the six shareholders.

 All went well until summer 1905 when a slump in the motor industry led to a fall in sales of engines.
 This continued for some time.
 To safeguard the screw and rivet part of the business, Stevens Screw Company Ltd was formed in 1906, which moved to premises in Retreat Street.
 The company was run by Joseph Stevens senior, and daughters, Lily and Daisy.
 Brothers George, Joe, and Jack Stevens found other jobs until things improved and the company could support them again.